gdubicki/centos-pam-with-update-motd/README.md

 You may want to read my article about this solution first: ["Dynamic MOTD on Centos 7, like on Ubuntu"](https://medium.com/@GregDubicki/dynamic-motd-on-centos-7-like-on-ubuntu-60d66e1b806d).

 Or you may just scroll down and start using this. :)

-## Status

-It works! 🎉 ...but only with SELinux disabled or permissive. :/ See [#2](https://github.com/gdubicki/centos-pam-with-update-motd/issues/2) for more info.

 ## Installing from binary